Skule History and Traditions

 1913

-The Department of Electrical Engineering became an independent Department.
+The Department of Electrical Engineering became independent.

 1934

-The Engineering Science program was founded as “Engineering Physics”.
+The Engineering Science program was founded as “Engineering Physics.”
 The program’s name was changed to Engineering Science (EngSci) in 1962.

 1949

-The University of Toronto Institute for Aerospace Studies (UTIAS) was opened for graduate studies in aeronautical and space sciences.
+The University of Toronto Institute for Aerospace Studies (UTIAS) opened for graduate studies in aeronautical and space sciences.

 1962